Answered By: E-library Team Last Updated: 16 Feb, 2018 Views: 9358

 Mavericks (OS X 10.9) or earlier - follow these steps:

-- Install the 32-bit version of Java 8 update 111 (or later) for Mac from the Oracle web site (see link below) and restart your computer
+- Install the 32-bit version of Java 8 (latest update version) for Mac from the Oracle web site (see link below) and restart your computer

 - Log in to legacy RefWorks 2.0 and, under Tools > Write-N-Cite, link to the installation guide

 - If you installed the wrong version of Java then Write-N-Cite 4 will not run.
-To correct this problem uninstall the Java plug-in called "JavaAppletPlugin.plugin" (search for it on Finder under Applications, then drag it to trash) - then go to the link below for Java for OS X 2015-001 and install this version instead and restart your computer
+To correct this problem uninstall the Java plug-in called "JavaAppletPlugin.plugin" (search for it on Finder under Applications, then drag it to trash) - then go to the link below for Java for OS X 2017-001 (or later) and install this version instead and restart your computer

 - If you have a Mac and you only have Microsoft Word 2016 you may install RefWorks Citation Manager (RCM) from Word 2016's Insert tab > Add-ins > Word Store > then search for RefWorks - select the RefWorks Citation Manager add-in and add it by clicking the 'trust it' button.
 You will then be requested to enter your RefWorks log in details before you can start using it.
 Alternatively, new users may choose to switch to new RefWorks 3.0 and then install RCM in the same way.
 N.B. this add-in is also compatible with Word 2016 for Windows and legacy RefWorks 2.0)